dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 Yet it is *not allowed to add instance fields*, not even private ones, which makes sense because a record is essentially *a struct of data components*.

+### Take-away points about enums, sealed interfaces/classes and records

+This is my personal take on enums, sealed interfaces/classes and records.
+A lot of what is restricted and what is allowed when creating enums, sealed type hierarchies and records makes a lot of sense, if we consider what these concepts are:
+* An *enum* is a *fixed set of constants* (as `public static final` fields)
+* A *sealed interface or class hierarchy* is a *fixed type (inheritance) hierarchy* with the sealed interface/class at the top, except for `non-sealed` subtypes which can have any subtypes
+* A *record* has a *fixed set of instance fields* (as `private final` instance fields), called the *components* of the record

+Recall that an enum can have zero constants, and a record can have zero components.

 ### Creating nested classes

 A *nested class* is a class defined with another class.
 There are 4 flavours: